 This artwork was placed in multiple locations surrounding the Green, including on the lawn in front of Dartmouth Hall and Baker Library.
 This temporary art series is titled Flower Garden and was organized entirely by the Office of Sustainability.
 A simple look at the photograph above will clue you in on the office’s central role in coordinating this display of public art.
 Indeed, the “flowers” scattered around the front lawn of Baker are not traditional flowers, they’re actually bike wheels.
 This piece of art similarly carries a significant message which, I’ve determined, highlights the importance of recycling already-used items and keeping our planet clean and beautiful.

 - No. 3

 The third and final piece of artwork - which is really more of an exhibit - is a student-curated exhibition at the Hood Museum.
 Armando Pulido, ‘19, is one of seven senior interns who had the opportunity to independently organize a small gallery, which was showcased last Friday.
 I had the opportunity to attend the reception and, of course, enter the museum to observe Armando’s exhibition titled Los Mojados (“Wetbacks”): Migrant Bodies & Latinx Identities.
 The central piece of the exhibit - pictured above - depicts a stranded backpack by the border of Calexico, California.
 This piece alludes to the risks and perilous journey of border crossing and urges the viewer to consider the circumstances under which people would migrate.
-Moreover, the entire exhibit ultimately seeks to reclaim the term of "wetback" and redefine the dominant narratives associated with immigrantion.
+Moreover, the entire exhibit ultimately seeks to reclaim the term "wetback" and redefine the dominant narratives associated with immigration.